Grazing Planted Prairie in WI: Pollinator and Pasture Value

 Floral Blooms

 The number of plants and number of species of floral blooms in the planted prairie pasture was collected in late June, mid-July, mid-August, and late September.
-Fifteen 6.5 ft x 1.5 ft quadrats were evenly spaced along a 100 ft transect, with data collected from two transects placed in three to six paddocks across the pasture – including both grazed and deferred paddocks.
+Fifteen 6 ft x 1.5 ft quadrats were evenly spaced along a 100 ft transect, with data collected from two transects placed in three to six paddocks across the pasture – including both grazed and deferred paddocks.
 Species were recorded as present if they were in bloom and inside a quadrat at the time of the survey.
 Counting individual flowers on each plant, while ideal, was too time consuming to complete.
+A t-test with unequal variance was used to compare bloom differences between deferred and grazed paddocks within the same month.

 Bees